 In July 2015, the FASB issued ASU 2015-11, "Inventory (Topic 330): Simplifying the Measurement of Inventory" ("ASU 2015-11").
 ASU 2015-11 requires an entity to measure inventory at the lower of cost and net realizable value, thereby simplifying the current guidance under which an entity must measure inventory at the lower of cost or market.
 The ASU defines net realizable value as the estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
 ASU 2015-11 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2016 and is to be applied prospectively with early adoption permitted.
-The Company is in the process of assessing the impact of adoption of ASU 2015-11 on its consolidated financial statements.
+During the fourth quarter of 2016, the Company early adopted the provisions of ASU 2015-11.
+The adoption of ASU 2015-11 did not have a material impact on the Company's consolidated financial statements.